 The pharmacy benefits under the Plan cover some vaccines regardless of whether you are eligible for Medicare.
+Covered vaccines are listed in the formulary available at AlaskaCare.gov under the therapeutic drug class "viral vaccine".
 Vaccines covered under the pharmacy plan are those that fall on the Medicare Part D covered vaccine list that are: